PavelTajdus/bricks-form-2-webhook/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Propojení Bricks Builder formulářů s webhooky.
-Umožňuje snadné nastavení webhooku pro jakýkoliv Bricks formulář.
+Send Bricks Builder form submissions to any webhook URL.
+Perfect for integrations with Make.com, Zapier, or any other webhook service.

 == Description ==

-Plugin umožňuje propojit formuláře z Bricks Builderu s jakýmkoliv webhookem.
-Ideální pro integraci s:
+This plugin allows you to connect your Bricks Builder forms with any webhook service.
+Ideal for integration with:

 * Make.com
 * Zapier
 * Pabbly Connect
-* a dalšími službami podporujícími webhooky
+* Any other service supporting webhooks

 == Installation ==

-1. Nahrajte plugin přes WordPress rozhraní nebo jej rozbalte do složky `/wp-content/plugins/`
+1. Upload the plugin through WordPress or extract to `/wp-content/plugins/`
-2. Aktivujte plugin
+2. Activate the plugin
-3. Jděte do Nastavení > Bricks Form 2 Webhook
+3. Go to Settings > Bricks Form 2 Webhook
-4. Zadejte URL webhooku a ID formuláře
+4. Enter your webhook URL and form ID

 == Frequently Asked Questions ==

-= Jak zjistím ID formuláře? =
+= How do I find my form ID? =

-ID formuláře najdete v Bricks Builderu v CSS ID formuláře.
-Například pokud je CSS ID "bricks-element-fszxsr", tak ID formuláře je "fszxsr".
+You can find your form ID in Bricks Builder in the form's CSS ID.
+For example, if the CSS ID is "bricks-element-fszxsr", then the form ID is "fszxsr".

-= Funguje to s jakýmkoliv webhookem? =

-Ano, plugin funguje s jakýmkoliv webhookem, který přijímá POST požadavky s JSON daty.
+= Does it work with any webhook? =

+Yes, the plugin works with any webhook that accepts POST requests with JSON data.

 == Changelog ==

-= 1.0.0 =
+= 1.0.1 =
-* První vydání pluginu
+Changes:
+- Updated Author URI to official website
+- Minor documentation improvements

+This is a maintenance release that updates the plugin's author information.

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.0.1 =
-První vydání pluginu
+Changes:
+- Updated Author URI to official website
+- Minor documentation improvements

+This is a maintenance release that updates the plugin's author information.